Certainty and recognition for NSW short-term rentals under new regulations in 2021

 Certainty and recognition for NSW short-term rentals under new rules in 2021

-From November 2021, new rules under the Short-term Rental Accommodation (STRA) Planning Policy will commence across NSW.
+Starting November 2021, new rules under the Short-term Rental Accommodation (STRA) Planning Policy will commence across NSW.

-Short-term accommodation is formally recognised under the new planning framework as a legitimate residential dwelling use, and an 'exempt development' which will not require local council approval if used according to the rules of the policy.
+Short-term accommodation is formally recognised under the new planning framework as a legitimate residential dwelling use and an 'exempt development' which will not require local council approval if used according to the rules of the policy.

 NSW Short-term Rental Accommodation (STRA) Policy Rules